trivago/cucable-plugin/README.md

 This will skip the unit tests (if any) and run the generated runner classes with Failsafe.
 Since all generated runner classes from the step before end with ___IT__, they are automatically considered integration tests and run with failsafe.

-If all tests should be run regardless of their result, it is important to set ```<testFailureIgnore>true</testFailureIgnore>``` for Failsafe - otherwise the plugin execution will stop on failing tests.
+**Note:** If all tests should be run regardless of their result, it is important to set ```<testFailureIgnore>true</testFailureIgnore>``` for Failsafe - otherwise the plugin execution will stop on failing tests.
 However, if this is specified, the build will not fail in case of failing tests!

-To circumvent that, it is possible to specify a custom Maven fail rule.
+To circumvent that, it is possible to specify a custom [rule](https://maven.apache.org/enforcer/enforcer-api/writing-a-custom-rule.html) for [Maven enforcer](https://maven.apache.org/enforcer/maven-enforcer-plugin/) that passes or fails the build depending on custom conditions.

 ```xml
 <plugins>